Carreau/phd-dissertation/parts/part4.rst

-The value of the correlation between the model and the experimental recorded data can be maximised using already available function, in particular we used Nelder–Mead simplex as implemented in `scipy.optimise` python library which gives us the 8 parameters of the doublets.
+The value of the correlation between the model and the experimental recorded data can be maximised using already available function, in particular we used Nelder–Mead simplex as implemented in `scipy.optimise` python library.
+This gaves us the 8 parameters of the doublets.
 Result of the fits are show in :num:`figure #fig-fit-t0`.

 .. _fig-fit-t0: